Testing for people with coronavirus symptoms

 This page explains how you can get tested for COVID-19 and how NHS contact tracing works to keep us all safe.
 You can find more information and support on the main COVID-19 page.
+This page is about testing for people with coronavirus symptoms.
+Those without symptoms can get regular, rapid tests, visit our rapid testing page for more.
+You can read more about our local Keep Kingston Safe Test and Trace Team here.

 How do I book a free test?